Colin Brazier: Broadcasting career

 Brazier joined Sky News in 1997, where he covered politics, the Royal Family and had several foreign postings, in addition to anchoring studio coverage.
 He was the first British journalist to enter Iraq with coalition troops during the 2003 invasion, Brazier's documentary, Brothers in Baghdad, was later shortlisted at the 48th Monte-Carlo Television Festival.

 In December 2004, Brazier was alleged to have assaulted his producer, Julian Morrison, after an argument following a staff Christmas party in Brussels.
 Morrison went to hospital, having suffered a broken nose and damaged teeth, and was off work for several days.
 Brazier was recalled to London following the incident.

-Brazier was the first journalist to enter Southern Lebanon with Israeli forces in 2006.
-In 2009 he conducted one of the final interviews given by the dictator Muammar Gaddafi.
-Brazier wrote an article for the New Statesman discussing his experiences of meeting the dictator at his compound in Libya.
+Brazier was the first journalist to enter southern Lebanon with Israeli forces in 2006.
+In 2009 he conducted one of the final interviews given by the Muammar Gaddafi.
+Brazier wrote an article for the New Statesman discussing his experiences of meeting Gaddafi at his compound in Libya.

-In 2014 he was Sky's sole nominee in the Royal Television Society Awards Presenter of the Year category for his work in Nairobi during the Westgate shopping mall attack and Typhoon Haiyan in the Philippines.
+In 2014 he was Sky's sole nominee in the Royal Television Society Awards Presenter of the Year category for his work in Nairobi during the Westgate shopping mall attack.

 In July 2014, following the destruction of Malaysia Airlines Flight 17 over Ukraine, Brazier was filmed tampering with the contents of a victim's luggage.
 Widespread media criticism and calls for Brazier's resignation ensued.
 Over 100 complaints about Brazier's conduct were submitted to Ofcom.
 In an article published in The Guardian on 22 July 2014, Brazier apologised and said that his actions were "a serious error of judgment".

 In 2015 he reported on events including the Tunisian terror attacks and the Nepal earthquake.

 In 2016 he won an International Emmy Award and was nominated for a BAFTA for his coverage of the European migrant crisis.

 In February 2021, it was announced that Brazier was leaving Sky News for GB News.
 On the channel he and Mercy Muroki co-hosted Brazier & Muroki, a daytime "news, interview and debate" programme.
 In August 2021 it was replaced by a different programme, leaving Brazier's sole presenting role as filling in for Andrew Neil in the 8 pm slot.
 Following Neil's resignation as a GB News presenter in September 2021, Brazier was given a permanent programme at 8 pm called Brazier.
 In January 2022, Brazier's 8pm weeknight show was moved to 4-6pm, and the 8pm Monday-Friday slot was filled by a new show, Steyn, hosted by Mark Steyn.
-His weekly TV show Brazier has also been aired via radio since January 2022, on GB News Radio.
+His weekly TV show Brazier was also aired via radio on GB News Radio.

-In September 2022 he was sacked by GB News, during a re-shuffle.
+In September 2022, he was sacked by GB News, during a re-shuffle.

+Brazier joined LBC in April 2023 to host late nights Monday to Thursday 10pm-1am, having worked as a cover presenter some weeks prior.
+Brazier's last show on LBC was on 31 August 2023, when he decided to retire from journalism to study farming, "a 'dream' he has long held", at the Royal Agricultural University.